lodexinc/ospo-ghcrawler/README.md

 1. Run ```npm install``` in the clone repo directory to install the prerequisites.
 1. Run the crawler using ```node bin/www.js```.

 Once the service is up and running, you should see some crawler related messages in the console output every few seconds.
-You can control the crawler using the ```cc``` command line tool described below.
+You can control the crawler either using the ```cc``` command line tool or a brower-based dashboard both of which are described below.
 Note that since you are running in memory, if you kill the crawler process, all work will be lost.
 This mode is great for playing around with the crawler or testing.

 # Running Crawler-In-A-Box (CIABatta)
 If you want to persist the data gathered and create some insight dashboards in small to medium production system, you can run the crawler in Docker with Mongo, Rabbit, and Redis using the Crawler-in-a-box (CIABatta) approach.
 This setup also includes Metabase for building browser-based insgihts and gives you a browser-based control-panel for observing and controlling the crawler service.